 Material & Methods

 This is a retrospective study including consecutive patients admitted to Helsingborg teaching Hospital, Sweden between 2013-01-01 and 2015-01-06 with CT verified AUD.
 During the first 16 months of the study period, antibiotic therapy during hospitalization was the therapy of choice.
 In 2014-05-01, a new protocol was introduced stating that patients with suspected AUD should be treated without antibiotics.
 All physicians working at the emergency or surgical department received an email and oral information about the protocol before it was introduced.
 The protocol was posted on the internal web page and put in folders at the emergency department and the surgical emergency ward.
+An e-mail reminder was sent out monthly to all physicians for the whole study period.
 The two treatment groups were followed for a minimum of twelve months after discharge.
 The adherence to the new protocol was registered and the number of complications during the time of follow-up was compared between the treatment groups.

 Patients with diverticular disease of the colon (K57.2, K57.3, K57.8 and K57.9 according to the ICD-10 classification) were identified from an in-patient registry of diagnoses.
 All patients with CT verified AUD identified manually from the patients’ records, were included.
 Patient were excluded if they had signs of complicated diverticulitis on an abdominal CT (free air, abscess, stenosis) or at clinical examination (sepsis, generalized peritonitis) (Table 1).
-Other exclusion criteria were pregnancy, ongoing immunosuppressive therapy, ongoing antibiotic therapy at admission or treatmen for AUD the last month.
+Other exclusion criteria were pregnancy, ongoing immunosuppressive therapy, and ongoing antibiotic therapy at admission or treatment for AUD the last month.
 No patient was included more than once in the study.
 All data were retrieved retrospectively from patient charts and transferred to a modified case report form (CRF) previously used in the AVOD study (Supplement 1) [12].
-Follow-up was done by manual review of patient charts Patients were characterized as septic if presenting with clinical signs of infection, fulfilling the systemic inflammatory response syndrome (SIRS) criteria [23].
+Follow-up was done by manual review of patient charts, after minimum one year.
+Patients were characterized as septic if presenting with clinical signs of infection, fulfilling the systemic inflammatory response syndrome (SIRS) criteria [23].

 Statistical Analysis